Zoey Goralski

 Zoey Glenn Goralski (born January 22, 1995) is an American former soccer player.
 She played for the Chicago Red Stars in the National Women's Soccer League.
 She was previously a part of the U-15 and U-17 player pool for the women's national team and played for the U-20 women's national team and the U-23 women's national soccer team.

 Early life

 Goralski was born in Naperville, Illinois to Ed and Teri Goralski along with two sisters, Jamie and Naomi.
 She began her soccer career with Team Chicago Academy Botafogo and went on to play for Neuqua Valley High School from 2009 to 2013.

-High school

 While attending Neuqua Valley, Goralski was awarded NSCAA All-American in 2011 and 2012.
 She scored 45 goals, ranking her fourth on Neuqua's career scoring list.
 Goralski was placed in the United States U-15 women's national soccer team player pool in 2010.
 She was named Gatorade State Player of the Year finalist and Illinois High School Coaches Association Player of the Year in 2012.
 During this same year, Goralski was placed on the ODP Thanksgiving Interregional Best XI team.
-She joined the United States U-17 women's National Soccer Team from 2011 to 2012.
-Goralski was asked to play with the United States U-20 women's National Soccer Team as a starting striker in the 12 Nations tournament in La Manga, Spain where she tore her ACL playing against Germany on March 9, 2013.